-- It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- Chevening School Nursery will ensure all staff understand our settings safeguarding policy and procedures and have up to date knowledge of safeguarding issues. - All members of staff will be provided with access to this policy and will sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of our internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the safeguarding partners. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually. - Online safety training for staff will be integrated, aligned and considered as part of the whole setting safeguarding approach and wider staff training and curriculum planning.
-Annual training with the whole school team. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Via email, e-bulletins, staff meetings. - Chevening School Nursery recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape our safeguarding arrangements and child protection policies.
-Via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL will maintain an up-to-date record of who has been trained and will provide an annual report to the committee detailing safeguarding training undertaken.
+This training is regularly updated and is in line with advice from the Kent safeguarding partners. - All staff members (including agency and third-party staff) will receive regular and appropriate child protection training (including online safety) to enable them to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way, in accordance with the safeguarding and welfare requirements of the EYFS.
+This training will be updated at least annually. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - The setting recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape our safeguarding arrangements and child protection policies. - The DSL/manager will maintain an up-to-date record of who has been trained and will provide an annual report detailing safeguarding training undertaken.